oconnor663/jacko.io/posts/snooze.md

 [`futures::future::select`]: https://docs.rs/futures/latest/futures/future/fn.select.html
 [foo_select_function]: playground://snooze_playground/foo_select_function.rs

-That said, there are plenty of [`Unpin`] futures out there that we can poll by reference without pinning, and there's no reason in principle that snoozing one of those couldn't hold a lock across an await point.[^unlikely] If we wanted to close that loophole, we could consider another rule:
+On the other hand, there are plenty of [`Unpin`] futures out there that we can poll by reference without pinning, and there's no reason in principle that snoozing one of those couldn't hold a lock across an await point.[^unlikely] I'm not aware of any real-world cases, but if we wanted to close that loophole, we could consider an additional rule:

 [`Unpin`]: https://doc.rust-lang.org/std/marker/trait.Unpin.html